Manage Your Data and Drive Success

 Publishers and intermediaries now typically ingest data from multiple sources and house it in separate silos.
 Without unique identifiers, connecting that data becomes inefficient, and the resulting reports are not authoritative.
 Connecting all customer data from across your entire enterprise can inform decisions about your interactions with customers and provide information with which you can drive your business.
 This is the role of the Ringgold ID; to provide you with standardized information, allowing you to connect records effectively.

-The Ringgold Identifier is a unique numerical identifier applied to institutions in the scholarly supply chain.
+The Ringgold Identifier is a unique numerical identifier applied to organizations in the scholarly supply chain.

 RIN 9144 Ruprecht Karls Universitat Heidelberg; Germany